 Bookmark Information panel for that bookmark.

-Bookmark Information panel for more understanding of why the bookmark was created.
-Description
+Review the Bookmark Information panel for more details about the bookmark.

 Uploaded Screenshots